Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

-\item \textbf{Service.} The service dimension is defined as the type of relationship established between the conversational agent and its users, based on the needs fulfilled by the agent.
-Nuruzzaman and Hussain \cite{Nuruzzaman2018-iv} differentiate between \textit{interpersonal} and \textit{intrapersonal} agents. \textit{Interpersonal} agents do not build a personal relationship with the user and are focused to provide a specific service based on a general user categorization.
+\item \textbf{Service.} The service dimension is defined as the type of relationship established between the chatbot and its users, based on the needs fulfilled by the agent.
+Nuruzzaman and Hussain \cite{Nuruzzaman2018-iv} differentiate between \textit{interpersonal} and \textit{intrapersonal} agents. \textit{Interpersonal} agents do not build a personal relationship with the user and are focused to provide a generic service based on a general user categorization.
 An example of this category is a conversational agent for restaurants' recommendation and reservation \cite{Kim2014-ht}.
-On the other hand, \textit{intrapersonal} agents are focused on personal scenarios where the chatbot helps users fulfilling personal tasks in their personal life, and therefore there is a personification of the service based on user needs.
+On the other hand, \textit{intrapersonal} agents are focused on personal scenarios where the chatbot helps users fulfilling tasks in their personal life, and therefore there is a personification of the service based on user needs.
 For instance, smart home assistants for the elderly \cite{Fernando2016-ff} fall into this category.
-While \textit{interpersonal} agents are typically context-independent and user-independent, \textit{intrapersonal} agents are designed with user profiling techniques and user configuration mechanisms to fit and adapt to the user's needs and personal goals.
+While \textit{interpersonal} agents are typically context-independent and user-independent, \textit{intrapersonal} agents are designed with user profiling and user configuration mechanisms to fit to the user's needs.